-If there’s one salad I can never resist making in the summer, it’s a classic tabbouleh.
-Fresh parsley, juicy tomatoes, crisp cucumber, a pop of mint, and a zingy lemon dressing all come together with light, fluffy bulgur wheat.
+If there's one salad I can never resist making in the summer, it's a classic tabbouleh salad.
+It's a simple salad that pairs well with a wide variety of main meals and adds that crucial touch of lightness to so many meals.
+Fresh parsley, juicy tomatoes, crisp cucumber, a pop of mint, and a zingy lemon dressing all come together with light, fluffy bulgur wheat - delicious!

-The beauty of tabbouleh is in its freshness – it’s not a grain-heavy salad like some recipes make it.
-Authentic Lebanese-style tabbouleh is really about the herbs, with bulgur acting as a gentle binder rather than the main event.
+The beauty of tabbouleh is in its freshness - it's not a grain-heavy salad as some recipes make it.
+An Authentic Lebanese-style tabbouleh is really about the herbs (largely parsley and a little fresh mint), with bulgur acting as a gentle binder rather than the main event.

-Here are a few notes on the ingredients used in a classic tabbouleh salad, plus a few potential substitutions you could use instead.
+Here are a few notes on the ingredients used in a classic tabbouleh salad, plus a few potential substitutions you could use instead if needed.

-- Fine bulgur wheat: Fine bulgur is traditional and requires no boiling before adding it to the salad – instead, it softens in the lemon juice and olive oil.
-If you only have medium or coarse bulgur, you’ll need to soak or briefly simmer it before adding to your tabbouleh.
+- Fine bulgur wheat: Fine bulgur is what is traditionally used in a tabbouleh salad, and is easy to use because it requires no boiling before adding it to the salad - instead, it softens in the lemon juice and olive oil for a while while we dice up the parsley and other vegetables, and is tender by the time we come to combine everything.
+If you only have medium or coarse bulgur, you'll need to soak or briefly simmer it before adding to your tabbouleh.

-- Flat-leaf parsley: The hero of the dish and the main ingredient in a classic tabbouleh – the parsley should be vibrant, fresh, and chopped very finely so it’s fluffy, not clumpy.
+- Flat-leaf parsley: The hero of the dish and the main ingredient in a classic tabbouleh - the parsley should be fresh and chopped very finely so it's fluffy, not clumpy.

 - Mint: Mint adds that signature refreshing edge – don’t skip it if you want authentic flavor.

 - Tomatoes: Use ripe, juicy tomatoes for sweetness and texture.
-I like to deseed them slightly so the salad doesn’t get watery.
+I like to deseed them slightly so the salad doesn't get watery - ideal if you're making a big batch to enjoy for several days.

-- Spring onions (scallions): They give a gentle onion flavor without overpowering the salad.
+- Scallions: These give the salad a gentle onion flavor without overpowering it.
+A lovely touch.

 - Lemon juice: Bright and zesty – the acid is essential for balancing the herbs and grains.